hpgrahsl/kryptonite-for-kafka/docs/envelope-encryption.md

 ## KMS-based Envelope Encryption

 Uses a cloud KMS key as the KEK.
 The KEK never leaves the cloud KMS and all wrap/unwrap operations happen remotely.
-Because the wrapped DEK would make every ciphertext considerably larger if bundled inline, only a compact 16-byte fingerprint is embedded in the ciphertext; the actual wrapped DEK is stored externally using implementations of `EdekStore` for the default is KCache/Kafka.
+Because the wrapped DEK would make every ciphertext considerably larger if bundled inline, only a compact 16-byte fingerprint is embedded in the ciphertext; the actual wrapped DEK is stored externally using implementations of `EdekStore` for which the default is KCache/Kafka.

 **Wire format:** `[16-byte fingerprint | dekCiphertext]`